-Figure 58.
+Figure 66.
 Removing the expansion card from expansion card riser 1

-Figure 59.
+Figure 67.
 Removing the expansion card from expansion card riser 2B

-Figure 60.
+Figure 68.
 Removing the expansion card from expansion card riser 2

-Figure 61.
+Figure 69.
 Removing the expansion card from expansion card riser 3

-- 1. Install expansion card into the expansion card riser. - 2.
+- 1. Install the expansion card into the expansion card riser. - 2.
 If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and push the expansion card latch. - (i) NOTE: You must install a filler bracket over an empty expansion card slot to maintain Federal Communications Commission (FCC) certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.

-Installing an expansion card into expansion card riser
+Installing expansion card into the expansion card riser

-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Unpack the expansion card and prepare it for installation. - (i) NOTE: For instructions, see the documentation accompanying the card. - NOTE: When installing a card into the riser 1, open the PCIe card holder latch.
-If applicable, open the PCIe guide and then install the expansion card.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+If installing a new expansion card, unpack it and prepare the card for installation. - (i) NOTE: For instructions, see the documentation accompanying the card. - 3.
+When installing a card into riser 2 or 3, open the PCIe card holder latch.

-- 1. If applicable, lift the expansion card latch and remove the filler bracket. - () NOTE: Store the filler bracket for future use.
+- 1. Pull the expansion card latch. - 2.
+If installed, remove the filler bracket.

+NOTE: Store the filler bracket for future use.
 Filler brackets must be installed in empty expansion card slots to maintain Federal Communications Commission (FCC) certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.